Top sugar swaps for your family

 2. Make a lunchbox swap

 Simple swaps can make a big difference to the amount of sugar hidden in kids’ lunchboxes.
 Instead of chocolate, cake bars or pudding pots, swap to healthier options, like a lower-sugar yogurt, sugar-free jelly or slice of malt loaf.
-Get your kids excited about what’s in their lunchbox by having them help you prepare it.
-It's time spent together that will also get your kids thinking about healthier foods.
+Get your kids excited about what’s in their lunchbox by having them help choose and prepare it.
+It's time spent together that will also get your kids thinking about healthier food choices.

 Find more healthy lunchbox ideas for kids.